chhotii-alex/prospective-randomizer/README.md

 and scaled), by subtracting the current mean and dividing by the current standard deviation.
 A vector consisting of the mean normalized value of each feature is calculated for each group.
-The dot product of each group's vector and the vector of normalized features for the new subject is calculated, and the group with the least dot prodcut is selected (that is, negative with the largest magnitude).
+The dot product of each group's vector and the vector of normalized features for the new subject is calculated, and the group with the least dot product is selected (that is, negative with the largest magnitude).

 A drawback of equalizing more than one feature is that the more features are used, the poorer the expected equalization on any one dimension.